jcpowermac/hanlon-wiki/The-Logviewer-Slice---CLI.md

-# The Razor Logviewer Slice - CLI
+# The Razor Log Slice - CLI

-As was stated previously, the *logviewer* slice is used to view the current Razor server logfile.
-It includes functionality that will allow the user to simply view the log file in its entirety (the default) or to tail or filter the log file by adding additional sub-commands to the basic `razor logviewer` command.
+As was stated previously, the *log* slice is used to view the current Razor server logfile.
+It includes functionality that will allow the user to simply view the log file in its entirety (the default) or to tail or filter the log file by adding additional sub-commands to the basic `razor log` command.
 In addition, these sub-commands can be chained (so that you can ask for a filtered tail of the current logfile or the tail of a filtered version of the logfile).
 We will provide more detail on the use of these sub-commands, below.

-As is the case with most slices, adding the *help* sub-command to the basic `razor logviewer` command produces a usage line for the command:
+As is the case with most slices, adding the *help* sub-command to the basic `razor log` command produces a usage line for the command:

-    root@ubuntu-server:~# razor logviewer help
+    root@ubuntu-server:~# razor log help

-    Command help:  razor logviewer [tail [NLINES]] [filter EXPR] root@ubuntu-server:~#
+    Command help:  razor log [tail [NLINES]] [filter EXPR] root@ubuntu-server:~#

-As you can see, the logviewer command supports two sub-commands as part of the slice.
+As you can see, the log command supports two sub-commands as part of the slice.
 The *tail* sub-command will tail the current logfile (selecting NLINES from the end of the log).
-If the NLINES argument is not included in the command, then the logviewer will output the last 10 lines of the logfile (which is the same as the standard UNIX tail command).
+If the NLINES argument is not included in the command, then the log will output the last 10 lines of the logfile (which is the same as the standard UNIX tail command).
 The *filter* sub-command can be used to filter the logfile, only selecting lines from the logfile that match the filter expression (which must be included as part of the filter sub-command).
 As was previously stated, these two sub-commands can be chained, but if they are chained the order in which they appear will likely be significant.
-Filtering the tail of a logfile, using a command like `razor logviewer tail 20 filter '{ ... }'`, will likely produce output that is quite different from tailing the filter of that same logfile, using a command like `razor logviewer filter '{ ... }' tail 20`.
+Filtering the tail of a logfile, using a command like `razor log tail 20 filter '{ ... }'`, will likely produce output that is quite different from tailing the filter of that same logfile, using a command like `razor log filter '{ ... }' tail 20`.
 The reasoning behind the significance of order between these two sub-commands isn't really difficult to see once you think about it, but we felt that this fact needed to be emphasized.

-We also would like to emphasize here that the *logviewer* slice does not currently provide a RESTful API.
+We also would like to emphasize here that the *log* slice does not currently provide a RESTful API.
 It was our thought that an ATOM-feed sort of mechanism might actually make more sense (where changes are pushed to a listener rather than having the listener pull changes using a RESTful API).
-For this reason, we've chosen to leave the RESTful API for the *logviewer* slice unimplemented (at least for now).
+For this reason, we've chosen to leave the RESTful API for the *log* slice unimplemented (at least for now).
 We may revisit this question at a later date.

 ## Filter Expressions

 You may have noticed that in our two example commands that included a *filter* subcommand (above), we left the filter expression out (replacing it with an ellipsis).
 This is because we felt that the filter expressions themselves deserved a bit of discussion/definition before we showed some real-world examples.
-The basic *logviewer* filter expression can include one or more of the following components:
+The basic *log* filter expression can include one or more of the following components:

 - **log_level** &ndash; Used to filter the matching logfile lines based on the log-level of the message (ERROR, INFO, DEBUG, etc.)
 - **class_name** &ndash; Used to filter the matching logfile lines based on the name of the class where the line was logged from